SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_project_summary.md

     *   **If `is_template` is true:**
         *   Clones from the specified source template (using `clone_from_template_ctid`) or creates from scratch (for the base template).
         *   Waits for the new template container to be fully online and accessible.
-        *   Conditionally configures NVIDIA/Docker based on its specific requirements.
+        *   Conditionally configures NVIDIA based on its specific requirements.
+Docker is now only used for specific containers, not as a base template.
-        *   Executes its specific setup script (e.g., `phoenix_hypervisor_setup_902.sh`), which typically finalizes the environment and creates the ZFS snapshot defined by `template_snapshot_name`.
+        *   Executes its specific setup script (e.g., `phoenix_hypervisor_setup_901.sh`), which typically finalizes the environment and creates the ZFS snapshot defined by `template_snapshot_name`.
     *   **If `is_template` is false (a standard container):**
         *   Determines the most suitable existing template snapshot to clone from based on its configuration requirements (e.g., needs GPU, needs Docker) or uses an explicitly defined `clone_from_template_ctid`.
         *   Calls a new internal function/script to perform `pct clone`, creating the container with settings from its specific `config_block`.